 You can also turn off your phone and the lights and get busy in the bedroom — with a free sample of lube on us.

-How are you reclaiming screen time for yourself and your partner?
-Share your digital detox tips by tweeting us @Astroglide.
+Share your digital detox tips by tweeting us @ASTROGLIDE.